costa-group/EthIR/README.md

 Other high-level analyzers that work on intermediate forms like Integer transition systems or Horn clauses  (e.g., AproVe, T2, VeryMax, CoFloCo) could be easily adapted as well to work on RBR translated programs produced by EthIR.

 If you are interesting in using EthIR jointly with [SACO](http://costa.fdi.ucm.es/saco/web/) contact [SACO](http://costa.fdi.ucm.es/saco/web/) developers through a pull-request or a new issue.

+You can try a first prototype [here](http://costa.fdi.ucm.es/ethir).
+SACO infers an upper-bound of the gas involved in each transaction.